How to Write a Value Proposition Statement

 - Old techniques in advertising that loses the “why”

 - Bland advertising that doesn’t tell a specific outcome

 Begin with establishing the desired outcome for your customers.
 Identify what they wish to successfully achieve.
 Ask them, give it meaning, and explain it simply.
 Doing so will present a value proposition that is specific.
 Also, one that spells out the need that is to be satisfied.

 Essentials of a Good Value Proposition:

-- Results which are relatable: Where the customer’s current pain points are addressed, and how they will be improved.
+- Results that are relatable: Where the customer’s current pain points are addressed, and how they will be improved.

-- A clear before and after with a desired outcome which consumers want.
+- A clear before and after with the desired outcome which consumers want.